These pancakes are protein-rich with a delicious moistness that goes way beyond a box mix. The best part of the prep? Everything goes in one bowl!

 - Cook each pancake for about 2 to 3 minutes on each side, depending on how hot your skillet is.
 Put the finished pancakes on a serving dish while you make the remaining pancakes.

-- For topping: Mix the berries and maple syrup in a microwavable bowl.
+- For the topping, mix the berries and maple syrup in a microwavable bowl.
 Warm in the microwave for 30 seconds.

-This recipe was adapted by Cleveland Clinic Digestive Diseases Institute dietitians from the book, A Grandfather’s Lessons, by Chef Jacques Pepin (Houghton Miflin Harcourt, 2017).
-Chef Pepin created two cookbooks with Cleveland Clinic: A Fare for the Heart (1988) and Healthy Heart, (2007).
+— This recipe was adapted by Cleveland Clinic Digestive Diseases Institute dietitians from the book, A Grandfather’s Lessons, by Chef Jacques Pépin (Houghton Mifflin Harcourt, 2017).
+Chef Pépin created two cookbooks with Cleveland Clinic: A Fare for the Heart (1988) and Healthy Heart, (2007).